 Do you have something to share?
 Get a new job?
 Earn that promotion?
 Win an award?
 Get married?
 Have a child?
 Let us know!
 We are always interested in keeping up with our alumni.
 These Notes that you submit may be used in alumni publications and appear on this web site.

-David J. Coyle ‘87, a partner in the Shumaker, Loop & Kendrick Toledo office, was appointed chair of the Bankruptcy Law Sub-Committee of the Ohio State Bar Association’s Banking, Commercial and Bankruptcy Law Committee.
-Coyle’s work routinely focuses on commercial litigation, bankruptcy, commercial foreclosures, replevin actions, condemnation proceedings, and business torts.
+David J. Coyle ‘87 was appointed chair of the Bankruptcy Law Sub-Committee of the Ohio State Bar Association’s (OSBA) Banking, Commercial and Bankruptcy Law Committee.
+The sub-committee is responsible for monitoring new developments in, and court decisions impacting, bankruptcy law.
+Coyle is a partner in the Toledo office of Shumaker, Loop & Kendrick, LLP, where his practice is concentrated on commercial litigation, bankruptcy, commercial foreclosures, replevin actions, condemnation proceedings, and business torts.

-P. Douglas Barr ‘83 has been named managing director of Stoll Keenon Ogden.
-He is a member and leader of the firm’s business litigation and intellectual property practice groups.
-Barr’s practice focuses on a wide range of complex business litigation including, patent infringement litigation and related patent litigation, intellectual property licensing disputes, trademark infringement, trade secret litigation, fiduciary litigation, complex employment litigation, breach of contract litigation, and internet disputes.
+P. Douglas Barr ‘83 has been named managing director of Kentucky-based Stoll Keenon Ogden.
+He is the fourth person in the firm’s 119-year history elected to manage operations and strategic direction.
+Barr joined the firm in 1986 and has built a practice there focused on a wide range of complex business litigation including: patent infringement litigation and related patent litigation; intellectual property licensing disputes; trademark infringement; trade secret litigation; fiduciary litigation; complex employment litigation; breach of contract litigation; and internet disputes, including domain name disputes.

 Kelley Griesmer ‘93 has been named director of special projects at The Columbus Foundation, the seventh largest community foundation in the United States.
 She is responsible for capacity building support for key partnerships, including The Columbus Foundation’s Gifts of Kindness Fund and other online philanthropic initiatives.